greyltc/bolt/README.md

 - `usbonly`: One PCIe tunnel is created to a usb controller in a thunderbolt dock; no other downstream PCIe tunnels are authorized (needs 4.17 kernel and recent hardware).
+- `nopcie` : PCIe tunneling is disabled/forbidden from the BIOS.
+             Available in some USB4 systems.

 The Linux kernel, starting with version 4.13, provides an interface via sysfs that enables userspace query the security level, the status of